stride3d/stride-website/posts/2023-05-17-announcing-website-update.md

 ---
-title: 'Announcing Stride Website'
+title: 'Announcing Refreshed Stride Website'
 author: vaclav
 tags: ['Announcement']
 image: /images/blog/2023-04/new-home-page.webp
 ---

-The Stride team is happy 🙌 to announce the launch of our new Stride website.
-We have been working on this for a while, and we are excited to share it with you.
-We hope you like it.
+The Stride team is happy 🙌 to announce the release of our refreshed Stride website.
+We have been working on this for a while, and we are excited to share these updates with you and hope you enjoy the enhanced browsing experience.

 ---